thshao2/Travelog/backend/README.md

 - To figure out the container name or id, run `docker ps`

 After The command successfully runs, your changes will be reflected in the application!

+# Testing Instructions
+### VSCode:
+- Install "Test Runner for Java" extension
+- Testing files should have a green "start" button - click the one at the top to run all tests in the file, or run a test individually by clicking the button at the top of each test.

+### Command line:
+-